VidKein/PhotoEditor_v0.2/README.md

 - zoom display when zooming

 :( Errors detected during testing  :(-->
-- Number field on the "Color" panel does not work correctly.
-Changes only when changing shooters.
 - The "Zoom+Move" function works incorrectly after performing the "Resize+Rotate" function.
 The picture is blended.

 Improve